 Our verdict

-The Nike Flex Run 2021 is a shoe that puts comfort, sustainability, and usability at the heart of its construction.
-Even better, it does not tax the weight of the shoe.
-Ultimately, the Nike Flex Run 2021 won't hurt your feet, your wallet, and most importantly, it won't hurt the environment.
+Based on my wear and lab tests, the Nike Flex Run 2021 is a shoe that puts comfort, sustainability, and usability at the heart of its construction.
+Even better, it does not feel taxing on foot, weight-wise.
+Ultimately, the Nike Flex Run 2021 won't hurt your feet, or your wallet, and most importantly, it won't hurt the environment.

 Pros